conan-io/docs/tutorial/creating_packages/other_types_of_packages/header_only_packages.rst

         sum/0.1#154c10cda76635e3ca85bcd7e21c2de9:da39a3ee5e6b4b0d3255bfef95601890afd80709

 Even in the ``test_package`` executable is built for Debug, we get the same binary package for the header-only library.
+This is because we didn't specify the ``settings`` attribute in the recipe, so the changes in the input settings (``-s build_type=Debug``) do not affect the recipe and therefore the generated binary package is always the same.

 Header-only library with tests